Oprah's O Mag to end regular print editions after 20 years

 The economic fallout from the coronavirus pandemic has further hurt print advertising sales, with research firm Magna in June predicting a 23% drop for U.S. national magazines this year.

-On its website, O Magazine says it has a total audience of 10 million, while industry tracker said it had a paid circulation of about 2.3 million as of the last six months of 2019.
+On its website, O Magazine says it has a total audience of 10 million, while industry tracker Alliance for Audited Media said the magazine had a total circulation of about 2.3 million as of the last six months of 2019.

-The president of Hearst Magazines, Troy Young, resigned last week after the New York Times reported on sexist comments he made at work.
+Hearst, a private company, is in the midst of executive turmoil.
+The president of Hearst Magazines, Troy Young, resigned abruptly last week after the New York Times reported on sexist comments he made at work.
 Hearst named its CFO, Debi Chirichella, as acting president of Hearst Magazines, which publishes major magazines including Elle, Esquire, Cosmopolitan and Good Housekeeping.
+Hearst's other businesses include local TV stations, newspapers and ratings agency Fitch.